WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 * you **can create backup plans from JSON files**

-- there are also some **options to configure lifecycle, like moving backups to cold storage after X time after creation**.
+- there are also some **options to configure the lifecycle, like moving backups to cold storage after X time after creation**.

 * there are also **backup rules, backup plan can have multiple rules**.